UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_mac.rst

   "Security and Privacy"

-  Then check the box saying "Open Anyway".
-Or maybe check the box saying you can install untrusted packages -- depends on the OS-X version.
+  Depending on the OS-X version, you will need to check the box saying "Open Anyway," or perhaps the box saying you can install untrusted packages.

-This one:
+This option works great, but you need the XCode command line tools to run it:

 http://git-scm.com/download/mac

-works great, but you need the XCode command line tools to run it.
-If you already have that, or expect to need a compiler anyway, then this is a good option.

 You can get XCode from the Apple App Store.

-(If you try running "git" on the command line after installing, it should send you there).
+If you try running "git" on the command line after installing, it should send you there.
 Warning: XCode is a BIG download.
 Once installed, run it so it can initialize itself.

 After either of these is installed, the ``git`` command should work: